DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 Users can revoke API clients that are no longer needed.

 When users select the ‘Revoke API client’ button on the API client details page, we show a confirmation page to ensure they want to revoke the API client.
-This confirmation step ensures they do not revoke the API client by mistake.
+This confirmation step ensures they do not accidentally rescind the API client.

 We show a message on the confirmation page warning that revoking an API client cannot be undone.